fhmwg/current-tags/essential-overview.md

 Many other date fields exist in other metadata, such as image creation dates, image modification dates, etc. As with all metadata, implementations may chose to support those if they wish, but this recommendation only includes the date of the depicted scene.

-### Event

-An image can identify one event; the image depicts a part of that event.
-Events are stored as free text with no internal structure.
+The readability of two other dates are are required if the XMP is not found.
+These additional dates would be a IIM value and a EXIF value.
+On read: read the XMP value, if not there then read the IIM value, if not there read the EXIF value.
+If the user changes the date created, it is written to all three places.
+This would maintain backwards compatibility and interoperability between older and new formats and software.

-### Location
+### Location Text

 An image can identify one location where the primary focus of the depicted scene is found.
-A location may have a latitude/longitude pair, a name, and/or an IRI.
+The location text is the name.
+The location latitude/longitude pair would be stored in the Location GeoTags.

-Many other location properties exist in the IPTC standard, such as the political jurisdictional hierarchy of city/state/country, etc. As with all metadata, implementations may chose to support those if they wish, but this recommendation only includes the GPS coordinates, name, and ID of a location.
+Many other location properties exist in the IPTC standard, such as the political jurisdictional hierarchy of city/state/country, etc. As with all metadata, implementations may chose to support those if they wish, but this recommendation only includes the LocationShown,Location, City, State, Country, and Country Code.

 IPTC allows storing more than one location in a single image's metadata.
-Because the meaning of multiple locations is not uniformly understood, we recommend against using multiple locations.
+Because the meaning of multiple locations is not uniformly understood, we recommend against using multiple location

 GPS coordinates always identify a single precise point, but real locations may cover a larger area or be imprecisely located.
 Coordinate regions and imprecision may be added in a future version of this recommendation.

+### Location GeoTags

+An image can identify one location where the primary focus of the depicted scene is found.
+The location latitude/longitude pair would be stored in the Location GeoTags.

+GPS coordinates always identify a single precise point, but real locations may cover a larger area or be imprecisely located.
+Coordinate regions and imprecision may be added in a future version of this recommendation.

-### Image Regions
+### Person In Image (Person Name)

-The FHMWG recommends that when tagging people or objects in an image, each be tagged with a region of the image.
-IPTC provides a daunting level of flexibility in region tagging; the FHMWG recommends a simple subset of this, where each person or object is inside its own region.
-A special "whole image" region is defined for tools that lack regional tagging functionality and for tagging people and objects relevant to, but not depicted within, the image.

-An image can identify any number of image regions, each of which should have either one person or one object.

-### Objects

-Each object is in a region (which may be the whole image region) and has a short free-text description.
+Each person referenced with this tag will need a Person Face Tag by a region with a region structure.

-### People
+### Person Face Tag

-Each person is in a region (which may be the whole image region) and has a name and/or a description and/or any number of IRIs.
+Referencing a person withing a image will need a Person Face Tag and a Person Name

 ## Metadata fields